 The Government’s careers strategy, published on 4 December 2017, sets out a long term plan to build a world class careers system that will help young people and adults choose the career that is right for them.
 At Fairfax, we aim to support our students throughout their time here in finding the right options for them at Post-16 and Post-18.
 We are proud of the high numbers of our students going on to positive destinations such as universities, apprenticeships, further education colleges, technical employment routes, in order to be the very best they can be in life.
-Our impartial careers advisor is Mrs Pauline Knowles, who may be reached via email on firstname.lastname@example.org or by phone on 0121 378 1288 ext 452
+The programme is overseen by Ms W Gray, Assistant Head Teacher and our impartial careers advisor is Mrs Pauline Knowles, who may be reached via email on firstname.lastname@example.org or by phone on 0121 378 1288 ext 452

 Fairfax students in all year groups have access to a planned and progressive Careers Education programme.
 Many opportunities are provided for students to consider their own career planning, as students have full access to impartial careers advice and guidance.
 Fairfax works in partnership with external sources to inspire and raise career aspirations.
 Both Post-16 and Post-18 providers work with the school to engage with learners at school, ensuring that they are aware of a full range of post-school opportunities.
 This programme is reviewed bi-annually and is due to be reviewed in January 2019.

 As part of Fairfax Academy’s commitment to informing our students of the full range of learning and training routes on offer to them, Fairfax Academy is happy to consider requests from training providers, Vocational education and apprenticeship providers to speak to students and will also approach these partners ourselves when planning organising key Careers events throughout the school year.

 In the first instance, providers wishing to speak with students should consult our calendar of Careers events published on the school website as we would welcome their input at our main Careers events throughout the school year: